GW231109_235456: A Sub-threshold Binary Neutron Star Merger in the LIGO-Virgo-KAGRA O4a Observing Run?: Abstract

 \section{Abstract}

-We present a sub-threshold search for gravitational-wave inspirals from binary neutron stars using data from the first part of the fourth observing run of the LIGO–Virgo–KAGRA Collaboration.
-To enhance sensitivity to this targeted population, we incorporate a redshift-corrected population model---based on radio observations of Galactic double neutron star systems.
-The search identifies a significant trigger with a false-alarm rate of 1 per 50 years and a network signal-to-noise ratio of 9.7, which was first reported by the LVK in low-latency processing as S231109ci and subsequently in the GWTC-4.0 catalog as GW231109\_235456, a sub-threshold candidate.
-Accounting for a trials factor of five from the four LVK searches in GWTC-4.0 and this new search, the false-alarm rate of the reported candidate is approximately 1 per 10 years.
-If this event is of astrophysical origin, the inferred source properties indicate component masses of \HSMassoneSourceZeroPercentile\, -- \HSMassoneSourceNinetyPercentile $~M_\odot$ for the primary and \HSMasstwoSourceTenPercentile\, -- \HSMasstwoSourceHundredPercentile $~M_\odot$ for the secondary, yielding a total mass of $\HSTotalMassSourceFiftyPercentile^{+\HSTotalMassSourceNinetyFivePercentile}_{-\HSTotalMassSourceFivePercentile}~M_\odot$; the event was localized to a region of \HSLocalizationAreaNinteyPercent~$\text{deg}^2$ (90\% probability) at a luminosity distance of $\HSLuminosityDistanceFiftyPercentile^{+\HSLuminosityDistanceNinetyFivePercentile}_{-\HSLuminosityDistanceFivePercentile}~\text{Mpc}$.
+We present a sub-threshold search for gravitational-wave inspirals from binary neutron stars using data from the first part of the fourth observing run of the LIGO--Virgo--KAGRA Collaboration.
+To enhance sensitivity to this targeted population, we incorporate a redshift-corrected population model based on radio observations of Galactic double neutron star systems.
+The search identifies a significant trigger with a false-alarm rate of 1 per 50 years and a network signal-to-noise ratio of \NetworkSNRSigTrigger, which was first reported by the LVK observation in low-latency processing as S231109ci and subsequently in the GWTC-4.0 catalog as GW231109\_235456, a sub-threshold candidate.
+Accounting for a trials factor of five from the four previous searches in GWTC-4.0 and this new search, the false-alarm rate of the reported candidate is approximately 1 per 10 years.
+If this event is of astrophysical origin, the inferred source properties indicate component masses of \HSMassoneSourceZeroPercentile $~M_\odot$ to \HSMassoneSourceNinetyPercentile $~M_\odot$ for the primary and \HSMasstwoSourceTenPercentile $~M_\odot$ to \HSMasstwoSourceHundredPercentile $~M_\odot$ for the secondary, yielding a total mass of $\HSTotalMassSourceFiftyPercentile^{+\HSTotalMassSourceNinetyFivePercentile}_{-\HSTotalMassSourceFivePercentile}~M_\odot$.
+The event was localized to a region of \HSLocalizationAreaNinteyPercent$~\mathrm{deg}^2$ (90\% probability) at a luminosity distance of $\HSLuminosityDistanceFiftyPercentile^{+\HSLuminosityDistanceNinetyFivePercentile}_{-\HSLuminosityDistanceFivePercentile}~\mathrm{Mpc}$.
+Assuming the signal arises from a binary neutron star merger, we estimate the local merger rate as $\DNSNThreeRateLowerBound~\DNSRateUnit-~\DNSNThreeRateUpperBound~\DNSRateUnit$.